-The questions are short
+- The questions are short

+- The questions are easy to answer

 - The language is simple

-- The questions are easy to answer

 - It is clear how to answer the questions

-e) Five of the rights listed in the Universal Declaration of Human Rights i.
-Look at the 3 questions below, for each one

-- a) Give at least one reason why it is not a good question - b) Suggest a way to improve the question ii.
-Write a questionnaire of no more than 5 questions to survey student's expectations and ambitions when they finish school.
+- i.
+Look at the 3 questions below, for each one - a.
+Give at least one reason why it is not a good question - b.
+Suggest a way to improve the question

-How old are e you Şı

-Young Mic ldle aged Old
+How old are you?
+Young Middle aged Old

-How tall are e you Ś

-Under 1 me etre Between 1 1 and 2 metr es ( Over 2 metres
+How tall are you?
+Under 1 metre Between 1 and 2 metres Over 2 metres ii.
+Write a questionnaire of no more than 5 questions to survey students' expectations and ambitions when they finish school.

-Do you agree e that the teacher rs in your schoo ol are amazing?
+Do you agree that the teachers in your school are amazing?
 Yes No